richchapler/AzureSolutionsDocumentation/docs/wip/PrepareEnvironment_forJavaFunctionApp.md

 These are instructions for setting up an environment in which to develop an Azure Function App based on Java

-1. **Install IntelliJ IDEA**: You can download it from the official JetBrains website (Download IntelliJ IDEA – The Leading Java and Kotlin IDE (jetbrains.com)).
-Choose the version that suits your needs (Community or Ultimate).
-After downloading, install it following the instructions.

-2. **Install Java on your system**:
-   1. Download Java JDK: Go to the Oracle website (for Java 11) or AdoptOpenJDK (for other versions).
-Download the appropriate JDK for your operating system.
-   2. Install Java JDK: Run the installer and follow the instructions to install the JDK on your system.
+1. **Install Java Development Kit (JDK)**: Download and install Java JDK (https://www.oracle.com/java/technologies)

-3. **Set JAVA_HOME on Windows**:
+2. **Set JAVA_HOME to point to Java 11 on Windows**:
    1. Right-click on My Computer or This PC and select Properties.
    2. Click on Advanced system settings.
    3. In the System Properties window that opens, go to the Advanced tab and click on Environment Variables.
-   4. In the Environment Variables window, under System variables, click New.
+   4. In the Environment Variables window, under System variables, find the JAVA_HOME variable and click Edit.
-   5. In the New System Variable window, enter JAVA_HOME as the variable name and “C:\Program Files\Java\jdk-22” as the variable value (NO TRAILING WHACK and DOUBLE QUOTES ARE IMPORTANT)
+   5. In the Edit System Variable window, change the variable value to the path where you installed JDK 11.
+For example, “C:\Program Files\Java\jdk-11” (NO TRAILING WHACK and DOUBLE QUOTES ARE IMPORTANT)
    6. Click OK in all windows to apply the changes.

-4. **Test by entering this directly in a command line**: "C:\Program Files\Java\jdk-22\bin\java" -version
+  _Note: Test by entering this directly in a command line**: "C:\Program Files\Java\jdk-11\bin\java" -version_

-5. **To add the JDK to your Path, follow these steps**:
+4. **To add the JDK 11 to your Path, follow these steps**:
    1. Press Win + X and choose System.
    2. Click on Advanced system settings.
    3. In the System Properties window that appears, click on Environment Variables.
    4. In the Environment Variables window, under System variables, find and select the Path variable, then click on Edit.
-   5. In the Edit Environment Variable window, click on New.
+   5. In the Edit Environment Variable window, find the entry for JDK 22 and replace it with %JAVA_HOME%\bin.
-   6. Type %JAVA_HOME%\bin and press Enter.
-   7. Click OK in all windows to apply the changes.
+   6. Click OK in all windows to apply the changes.

+5. **Choose your project SDK in IntelliJ IDEA**:
+   - Open IntelliJ IDEA.
+   - Go to `File -> Project Structure -> Project`.
+   - In the Project SDK dropdown, select the JDK 11.
+If it's not listed, click on `New -> JDK` and navigate to the location where you installed JDK 11.
+   - Click `OK` to apply the changes.

 6. **Install Maven and add it to your PATH**:
    1. Download Maven: You can download Maven from the official Apache Maven website.
 Choose the binary zip archive (apache-maven-3.x.x-bin.zip).